BPELtools/BPEL-dataflow-analyzer/README.md

 ## Use it using Eclipse

-1. Install Eclipse.
-Currently, the program runs on Eclipse Helios (aka version 3.6.0) JEE version
+1. Install [Eclipse](http://www.eclipse.org/downloads/).
+Currently, the program runs on [Eclipse Mars (aka version 4.5.1) JEE version](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars1).
-2. Pull the source for Eclipse BPEL
+2. Pull the source for the [Eclipse BPEL Designer]
   See http://www.eclipse.org/bpel/install.php on how to do this.
   Basically, connect to :pserver:anonymous@dev.eclipse.org:/cvsroot/technology, check out from org.eclipse.bpel/plugins: